vladikko/zahlwort2num.NET/README.md

 To put it differently: _It allows reverse text normalization for numbers_.

-This package is a .NET adaptation of the original Python package [zahlwort2num](https://pypi.org/project/zahlwort2num/) by [warichet](https://github.com/warichet).
+This package is a .NET adaptation of the original Python package [zahlwort2num](https://pypi.org/project/zahlwort2num/) by [Wortmeister HQ](https://github.com/Wortmeister-HQ).
 If you are looking for a Python version, you might want to check out the original repository or the complementary library [num2words](https://github.com/savoirfairelinux/num2words).

 :crying_cat_face: _Currently, it doesn't support the Swiss variant.
 TBD_ :switzerland: